2009 Paris–Nice

-The 2009 Paris–Nice, the 67th running of the race, started on 8 March in Amilly, and concluded on 15 March in Nice.
+The 2009 Paris–Nice was the 67th edition of the Paris–Nice cycle race and was held from 8 March to 15 March 2009.
+The race started in Amilly and finished in Nice.
 It was won by Luis León Sánchez.

 Favorites to win included Alberto Contador, who won in 2007, Cadel Evans, and Fränk Schleck.
 The 2008 winner, Davide Rebellin, did not take part in the event.
 The race was the second event in the inaugural UCI World Ranking.